jkp85/traefik-1/README.md

-# opensource
+# 3Blades Open Source

-Documentation and scripts for Open Source management at 3Blades
+Documentation and templates for Open Source management at 3Blades